mbeuque/ML_for_CEM/README.md

 - The first part allows the user to train/test a Mask-RCNN model which predicts the location of a candidate suspicious lesion and predicts a label (benign/malignant).
 - The second part allows the user to train/test a machine learning model using radiomics on either the ground truth suspicious lesions or the candidate lesion predicted in the first part.
 It returns a predicted label benign or malignant.

-#TODO: check if can keep example input folder

 ## Installation
 This repository is using Python 3.7 and works with keras version 2.2.4.
 Install the packages in requirements.txt file to start using the repository.